-We will design your partial denture so that the chewing forces are evenly distributed over the entire surface are of the remaining teeth and soft tissues.
+We will design your partial denture so that the chewing forces are evenly distributed over the entire surface area of the remaining teeth and soft tissues.
 Changes to your remaining teeth may be recommended to help equalize these forces.

 Metal partials are generally preferred as they are structurally superior.
-They are thinner and more hygienic than an acrylic partial.
+They are thinner and more hygienic than acrylic partial.

-Acrylic partials are typically used as a transitional or temporary partial.
+Acrylic partials are typically used as transitional or temporary partial.
 Our doctor will consult with you to determine the appropriate partial for your situation.

 Benefits of Partial Dentures

-A removable partial denture may help limit movement of your existing natural teeth.
+A removable partial denture may help limit the movement of your existing natural teeth.
 They also allow you to better grind and chew food improving digestion.